-Vancouver is world famous for its winter activities like skiing and other snow sports.
+Vancouver is renowned for its winter activities like skiing and other snow sports.
 The city also has amazing Christmas holiday attractions.

 Outdoor winter sport activities include downhill and cross-country skiing, snowboarding, snowshoeing, skating, tubing and more.
-The 2010 Winter Olympics weren’t in this city for nothing!
+The 2010 Winter Olympic Games weren’t in this city for nothing!

 Vancouver Winter Things to Do

 Outdoor winter sport activities usually start around early December and go until April.
-The snow is typically best from late December until early February, but the spring skiing weather can be fantastic (but warm and on the slushy side).
+The snow is typically best from late December until early February, but the spring skiing weather can be fantastic (but also warm and on the slushy side).